WHAT THE CHURCH REALLY SAYS

 own idiosyncracies.
 It is interesting to note that the concept of a

-"transfigured" or "astral" body endorsed by the "Gospa" is a key doctrine of
+"transfigured" or "astral" body endorsed by the "Gospa" is a

 the spiritualist and theosophical sects of today (along with the concept of